SHAOLIN CLASSES:

 How do I test and what is the ranking set up?

 The progress of the student is individually based since when they learn, they learn as an individual and the train as a group.
 The Academy follows a standard school sash system and the student will learn the required material and test under the discretion of the instructor.
 The sash tests are based on forms and weapon routines.
 Sparring is not required for sash testing.
-Click to see our comprehensive Shaolin curriculum.
+Click to see our Shaolin Kungfu curriculum.

 Back to top